Becca18/dsp/03-command_line.md

 What does `xargs` do?
 Give an example of how to use it.

-‘xargs’ in essence breaks down a list of arguments into sublists small enough to be acceptable on the command line.
+‘xargs’ in essence breaks down a list of arguments into sublists that are small enough to be acceptable on the command line.

 Example:
-This command may fail due to “argument list too long”: rm `find /path -type f However, the following functionally equivalent command using ‘xargs’ will not: find /path -type f -print | xargs rm
+This command may fail due to “argument list too long” if there are too many files in /path: rm `find /path -type f`
+However, the following functionally equivalent command using ‘xargs’ will work: find /path -type f -print | xargs rm